OVDP IRS Offshore Voluntary Disclosure Program

-Since July 1, 2014, the IRS will have access to a variety of sources and will gain even more cooperation from other nations and financial institutions as time goes forward.
+Since July 1, 2014, the IRS has received access to a variety of sources and continues to gain even more cooperation from other nations and financial institutions as time goes forward.
 If the IRS has direct access to financial information, they don’t need to rely on taxpayers to provide it, and their incentive to continue the OVDP lessens dramatically.
-The IRS can close the program at any time.
+The IRS can again change this option for taxpayers to come into compliance with much fewer financial penalties, or simply close the program at any time.

 The failure to report and disclose offshore assets and income exposes the taxpayer to criminal tax evasion charges, as well as 50% to 100% penalties or $100,000 per incident, whichever is higher.
-The OVDP provides an opportunity to disclose these accounts and assets, correct previous FBAR filings and come into full compliance with IRS regulations.
-While the penalties may seem high, the cost for non-compliance is exponentially higher.
+The OVDP provides an opportunity to disclose these accounts and assets, correct previous FBAR filings and tax returns, pay a relatively modest fee (when compared to the penalties for non-compliance) and come into full compliance with IRS regulations.
+While many taxpayers wish to avoid these costs, the legal and financial penalties for non-compliance is exponentially higher.

-Come Into Compliance with IRS Offshore Reporting Requirements
+Come Into Compliance with IRS Offshore Reporting Requirements Through OVDP

 The Foreign Account Tax Compliance Act (FATCA) is designed to increase compliance.
 It requires foreign banks to identify the accounts of people who may owe tax on the funds in the U.S. Generally, it is far better to voluntarily report required information about these accounts to the IRS than to have a foreign bank report your information to the IRS.